LTheGreatest/ESOF_Project-Green_go/README.md

 ## Requirements

+### User Stories

+The user stories can be seen in our [Github Projects board](https://github.com/orgs/FEUP-LEIC-ES-2023-24/projects/82).

 ### Domain model

 To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.